 Description of Monastery of the Great Martyr Mina, the Wondrous

-Partly built of brick and partly rock-hewn, the keep comprises three floors, the first mainly populated with cells for the monks.
-The second floor consists of three rooms used as a sacrificial hall in honour of the saint.
-However, the third floor leads to the top of the keep, where two churches exist, both carved into the rock.
+The keep, partly built of brick and partly rock-hewn, comprises three floors.
+The first is mainly populated with cells for the monks.
+The second floor consists of three rooms, used as a sacrificial hall in honour of the saint.
+However, the third floor leads to the top of the keep, where two churches are carved into the rock.

 Other monks lived in small monastic communities.
 Still, others lived alone in caves, either at the edge of the agricultural land or deep in the desert.